malariagen/pipelines/docs/specs/short-read-alignment-vector.md

   sequence reads, with one file containing forward reads and one file containing reverse reads, in gzipped FASTQ format.

-* Lanelet manifest - A tab delimited file with one row per lanelet.
-Mandatory columns are as follows, may contain any other
+* Lanelet manifest - A tab delimited file with one header row followed by one data row per lanelet.
+Mandatory columns are as follows and are expected to occur as the first columns in the file.
+Other columns may be included (will be ignored).
-  columns:

     * `read1_path` - URL or local filesystem path to gzipped FASTQ file containing forward reads.